Management - Graduate

 Registration and admission requirements

 See the section on graduate admissions.
-All candidates are required to pass the quantitative GMAT or quantitative psychometric, with the exceptions listed above.
+All candidates are required to pass the quantitative GMAT or GMAT Focus Edition or quantitative psychometric or the psychometric exam, with the exceptions listed above.

 Master of Science in Management Sciences (M.Sc.)